 The OIE Terrestrial Animal Health Code (the Terrestrial Code) sets out standards for the improvement of animal health and welfare and veterinary public health worldwide, including through standards for safe international trade in terrestrial animals (mammals, birds and bees) and their products.
 The health measures in the Terrestrial Code should be used by the Veterinary Authorities of importing and exporting countries to provide for early detection, reporting and control agents that are pathogenic to animals or humans, and to prevent their transfer via international trade in animals and animal products, while avoiding unjustified sanitary barriers to trade.

-The 2014 edition includes an updated version of the glossary, a new user’s guide, and revised information on the following subjects: notification of diseases, infections and infestations, and provision of epidemiological information; criteria for the inclusion of diseases, infections and infestations in the OIE list; procedures for self declaration and for official recognition by the OIE; import risk analysis; Veterinary Services; evaluation of Veterinary Services; communication; collection and processing of in vivo derived embryos from livestock and equids; general recommendations on disinfection and disinsection; certification procedures; animal health measures applicable before and at departure; prevention, detection and control of Salmonella in poultry; introduction to the recommendations for controlling antimicrobial resistance; responsible and prudent use of antimicrobial agents in veterinary medicine; risk analysis for antimicrobial resistance arising from the use of antimicrobial agents in animals; animal welfare and broiler chicken production systems; infection with Brucella abortus, B. melitensis and B. suis; infection with Rift Valley fever virus; infection with Trichinella spp.; tularemia; infection with avian influenza viruses; infection with Newcastle disease virus; infection with Mycoplasma mycoides subsp. mycoides SC (contagious bovine pleuropneumonia); infection with African horse sickness virus; infection with equid herpesvirus-1 (equine rhinopneumonitis); infection with equine arteritis virus; and infection with peste des petits ruminants virus.
+The 2015 edition includes an updated version of the glossary and the user’s guide, and revised information on the following subjects: procedures for self declaration and for official recognition by the OIE, evaluation of Veterinary Services, collection and processing of in vivo derived embryos from livestock and equids, high health status horse subpopulation, general obligations related to certification, certification procedures, prevention, detection and control of Salmonella in poultry, harmonisation of national antimicrobial resistance surveillance and monitoring programmes, risk analysis for antimicrobial resistance arising from the use of antimicrobial agents in animals, animal welfare and broiler chicken production systems, infection with bluetongue virus, infection with Brucella abortus, B. melitensis and B. suis, infection with foot and mouth disease virus, infection with Rift Valley fever virus, infection with avian influenza viruses and bovine spongiform encephalopathy.

 The development of these standards and recommendations is the result of the continuous work since 1960 of one of the OIE's Specialist Commissions, the OIE Terrestrial Animal Health Standards Commission.
 The first Terrestrial Code was published in 1968.
 This Commission draws upon the expertise of internationally renowned specialists to prepare draft texts for new articles of the Terrestrial Code or revise existing articles in the light of advances in veterinary science.